ashleycampion/GMIT_machine_learning_and_statistic_module/README.md

 # GMIT_machine_learning_and_statistic_module
-Contains the (continuous) assessment tasks for the machine learning and statistics module.
+Contains the (continuous) assessment tasks for the machine learning and statistics module, as wellas the project for the same module.

 ## Technologies Used